essexcountycouncil/essex-county-council-digital-manual/Measuring-success/Google-analytics/Login-and-training-overview.md

 <div class="inset">
 	<p>
 		These training resources relate to Universal Analytics only.
-If you're looking for training on Google Analytics 4, please contact [Digital.Insights@essex.gov.uk](mailto:Digital.Insights@essex.gov.uk)
+If you're looking for training on Google Analytics 4, please contact <a href="mailto:Digital.Insights@essex.gov.uk">Digital.Insights@essex.gov.uk</a>
 	</p>
 </div>